 Similarly, the Jiangsu Provincial Center for Disease Control and Prevention study showed that MSG intake was associated with higher blood pressure levels over five years in Chinese adults.

 - It has been linked to asthma attacks.

 Some studies have found that MSG intake could be linked to an increased risk of asthma attacks in those at risk.

 A study published in the Journal of Allergy and Clinical Immunology tested the effects of 500 milligrams of MSG in 32 people with asthma and found that a shocking 40 percent of participants experienced a worsening of asthma symptoms within 12 hours of having ingested MSG.

-Metabolic syndrome is a group of conditions that can significantly increase your risk of developing problems such as heart disease, diabetes, and stroke.
+A metabolic syndrome is a group of conditions that can significantly increase your risk of developing problems such as heart disease, diabetes, and stroke.
 Some of the risk factors for metabolic syndrome include:

 - Have high blood sugar.

 - Excessive amounts of belly fat or abnormal cholesterol levels.

 Multiple studies have linked MSG to several conditions, including high blood pressure and obesity.

 Another study conducted in Thailand showed a direct association between monosodium glutamate consumption and an increased risk of metabolic syndrome among 349 adults.